Central limit theorems for $U$-statistics of Poisson point processes: Local -statistics

-with constants $c'_k,c''_{k}\in\R$.
-Combining these estimates with Theorem \ref{thm:GeneralCLT} gives the claimed result. \end{proof} The proof rests essentially upon the fact that $F$ is a local U-statistic since this allows us to rewrite $M_{ij}(f)$ such that every function depends on all variables and to split these functions using H\"older's inequality.
+with constants $c_k',c_k\in\R$ only depending on $k$.
+Combining this estimate with Theorem \ref{thm:GeneralCLT} gives the claimed result. \end{pf} The proof rests essentially upon the fact that $F$ is a local $U$-statistic since this allows us to rewrite $M_{ij}(f)$ such that every function depends on all variables and to split these functions using H\" older's inequality.